 Compliance with the University of New England, CPS, and affiliating institution policies will be required by the student.
 Failure to comply with these policies may result in the student being placed on probation or being terminated from the program.
-Infractions of affiliating institution policies will result in the student being notified verbally and in writing by the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus.
-A formal meeting with the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and the preceptor in the affiliate institution will be scheduled to address the infraction.
+Infractions of affiliating institution policies will result in the student being notified verbally and in writing by the Director of Dietetics Program.
+A formal meeting with the Director of Dietetics Program and the preceptor in the affiliate institution will be scheduled to address the infraction.
 Documentation of the infraction and the meeting will be placed in the student file as a permanent record.
-Depending upon the infraction, and as deemed necessary the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus may consider probation or termination for the student based on policies and guidelines outlined in the University of New England handbook here: https://online.une.edu/wp-content/uploads/2022/04/StudentHandbook_UNEO_2022.pdf
+Depending upon the infraction, and as deemed necessary the Director of Dietetics Program may consider probation or termination for the student based on policies and guidelines outlined in the University of New England handbook here: https://online.une.edu/wp-content/uploads/2022/04/StudentHandbook\UNE0\2022.pdf